 Day 2 – Tekapo

 Start with breakfast at Run 77.
-It’s one of very few cafes in town, and fortunately they do a great flat white plus their homemade muffins are fab.
+It’s one of very few cafes in this tiny town, and fortunately they do a great flat white plus their homemade muffins are fab.

 If it’s pampering you’re after, I can wholeheartedly recommend you have a massage at the spa.
 Sonje, the spa manager, has an incredible way of blending her technique with the music.
 I only wish I had booked a longer treatment!